Mienjung97/PROject-GOLFblog/README.md

 | &check; | In the detail view the logged in user can like/unlike posts
 | &check; | In the detail view the logged in user can update/delete the post written by themselves
 | &check; | Clicking the edit button in the detail view loads the edit post page
+| &check; | Clicking the like button will like the post and the button will change to unlike
 | &check; | Clicking the delete button in the detail view loads the delete post page
 | &check; | Clicking the Show Posts button in the logged in user menu lists the logged in users posts
 | &check; | Clicking the Show Drafts button in Show posts lists the logged in users drafts
 | &check; | In the logged in user menu the Admin Area is not visible
 | &check; | Clicking the Profile Page button in the logged in user menu loads the Profile page
+| &check; | Clicking the PROject GOLFacademy link anywhere opens the page in a new window
 | &check; | Clicking the Instagram link in the footer area opens Instagram in a new window
 | &check; | Clicking the Facebook link in the footer area opens Facebook in a new window
-| &check; | Clicking the Instagram link in the footer area opens Instagram in a new window
 | &check; | Clicking the LinkedInlink in the footer area opens LinkedIN in a new window

 | Status | **Main Website - Admin Logged In**
 |:-------:|:--------|
 | &check; | Clicking the Admin Panel button in the Nav-bar loads the Admin Panel Page
+| &check; | Pinning a post works on frontend
+| &check; | Deleting a Profile works on the Admin Panel
+| &check; | Deleting a Post works on the Admin Panel
+| &check; | Deleting a Comment works on the Admin Panel

-| &check; | Total Users shows correct number of total users
+| &check; | Changing an email of any user works in the admin bar
-| &check; | Total Reviews shows the correct number of total reviews
+| &check; | Changing a password of any user works in the admin bar
-| &check; | Total Comments shows the correct number of total comments
+| &check; | Deleting a Profile will delete their posts, comments and email
-| &check; | Reviews that need approval shows the correct numer of reviews that need approval
-| &check; | Comments that need approval shows the correct numer of comments that need approval

  Status | **Create A Post - User Logged In**
 |:-------:|:--------|